 Sykkylven – situated not far from the city of Ålesund – became a separate municipality 1 August 1883.
 Previously, the community had been part of the municipality of Ørskog.
 At the time, the community consisted of about 2 000 inhabitants.

-Originally, Sykkylven was an agricultural and fishing community – but later it became the home of several successful furniture manufacturers.
+Originally, Sykkylven was an agricultural and fishing community.
+Later it became the home of several successful furniture manufacturers.

-Even in 2016 it is a fairly small community – with less than 8 000 inhabitants.
+Even today, it is a reasonably small community – with less than 8 000 inhabitants.

 Grandfather Peder Andreas Olson Aursnes